CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

 `cp /shared/pcluster-cmaq/run_scripts/cmaq533/run*pcluster.csh /shared/build/openmpi_gcc/CMAQ_v533/CCTM/scripts/`

 Note, the time that it takes the 2 day CONUS benchmark to run will vary based on the number of CPUs used.
-See Table 1.6 Benchmark Timing Results in Chapter 9 for reference.
+See Table 1.6 Benchmark Timing Results in [this chapter](../System-Req/system-requirements-parallel-cluster.md) for reference.

 Examine how the run script is configured